 What is continuous integration?

-Continuous integration is the practice of routinely integrating code changes into the main branch of a repository, and testing the changes, as early and often as possible.
+Continuous integration is an agile and DevOps best practice of routinely integrating code changes into the main branch of a repository, and testing the changes, as early and often as possible.
 Ideally, developers will integrate their code daily, if not multiple times a day.

 Benefits of continuous integration

 Investing in CI results in fast feedback on code changes.
 Fast as in "within minutes" fast.
 A team that relies primarily on manual testing may get feedback in a couple hours, but in reality, comprehensive test feedback comes a day–or several days–after the code gets changed.
 And by that time more changes have occurred, making bug-fixing an archeological expedition with developers digging through several layers of code to get at the root of the problem.

 That is decidedly not fast.

 Protect quality with continuous builds and test automation

 How many of us have downloaded the latest source code and found it didn't compile or had a significant bug?
 What a productivity killer!

 Two practices keep us out of that situation: